Tip-off on Monday, Nov. 21 at 9PM (ET)

-Glen Miller is in his second season as the Huskies' Associate Head Coach under Head Coach Kevin Ollie.
-It is Miller's 11th season overall on the UConn staff and his fourth since returning to UConn in 2010-11.
+Glen Miller is in his third season as the Huskies' Associate Head Coach under Head Coach Kevin Ollie.
+It is Miller's 12th season overall on the UConn staff and his fifth since returning to UConn in 2010-11.

 Following seven years at Brown, Miller was hired as head coach of the prestigious program at Penn in 2006.
 He led the Quakers to the Ivy League Championship and an NCAA Tournament berth in 2006-07, setting the school record for most Ivy League wins by a first-year coach.
 He spent three full years and part of a fourth as the Penn head coach.